-Social media sites and apps, like Facebook, Twitter, Tumblr, Snapchat, Yik Yak and others allow you to interact with others on the web.
-Protect your privacy and stay secure with these tips.
+Social media sites and apps, like Facebook, Twitter, Tumblr, Snapchat, Yik Yak and others can be useful and fun, but if you aren't careful, your privacy can be at risk.
+Protect your privacy by following these tips.

 Expand All Content

 Customize them to your needs.
 Look for security or privacy settings in the social media app or on the website.
 Restrict your entire account to only approved friends or followers, or configure restrictions on a post-by-post basis, if possible.

 Some things should stay private and known only to you.
 Don't feel pressured to "complete your profile."
 Information like your birthday (especially the year), your phone number, and where you live or work doesn't need to be on your social media profile.

 Stay aware of posts and pictures that others tag you in.
 If possible, enable features that allow you to review tagged posts before they are shared.

 If you use your social media account to log in to other sites, or allow apps to access your account, periodically review those applications and de-authorize those that no longer need access.
 Only allow trustworthy and secure services access to your account.

 Use a different, strong password for each of your social media accounts.
 Don't use your UMICH password for non-U-M sites.

 Whenever social media apps give you the option to protect your account by using an additional "factor" to verify your identity when you log in, take advantage of it.

 If possible, periodically review active logins, cancelling those that look unfamiliar.